 Having access to immediate hot water in different parts of the home will need a system or systems that can accommodate it – so ensure you communicate the use required for all users in the home to your licenced plumber to be sure supply will meet demand.

-While there are many factors that contribute to the longevity of different types of hot water units – such as water quality and environmental factors - the typical lifespan of a hot water system is generally around 7 to 10 years.
+While many factors contribute to the longevity of different types of hot water units – such as water quality and environmental factors - the typical lifespan of a hot water system is generally around 7 to 10 years.
 The good news is; with advancements in technology in the hot water space, some units are now expected to last even longer.

-You may start to get an inkling that your hot water unit needs a replacement with fluctuations of temperature – or the obvious complete loss of hot water.
+You may start to get an inkling that your hot water unit needs a replacement with temperature fluctuations – or the obvious complete loss of hot water.
 There can be many causes of loss of hot water though, and this is where a licenced plumber will come in handy to identify the issue.

 We recommend if replacing a unit, to consider renewable energy solutions such as heat pumps and solar.
 These solutions are becoming more affordable and can attract generous subsidies from both federal and state governments.